 The Chappice Lake Solar-Storage project is located 35 km north of Medicine Hat in Cypress County, and is a partnership between Elemental and Cold Lake First Nations.
 It is the first utility scale solar + storage project in Alberta to use a flow battery.
 This innovative technology enables solar energy to be stored and delivered to electricity customers after the sun goes down.

 Elemental is developing the Foothills Solar project in Foothills County, Alberta.
-The project is located on ~1,600 acres of privately owned cultivated farmland near the Hamlet of Blackie, Alberta.
-This is Elemental’s largest project in Alberta and will bring significant investment, jobs, and clean electricity to the nearby communities.
+The project is located on privately owned land near the Hamlet of Blackie, Alberta.

-Elemental Energy is developing the 150 MW Hatheume Wind Farm in British Columbia’s interior.
-The project is located on Gottfriedson Mountain, a high wind feature within close proximity to existing transmission lines.
+Elemental Energy is developing the Hatheume Wind Project in British Columbia’s interior.
+The project is located on a high wind feature within close proximity to existing transmission lines.
 Once complete, the project will bring significant local investment, jobs, and new clean electricity to British Columbia.

 The Higgins Mountain Wind Farm Project is being developed in partnership with Sipekne’katik First Nation, Elemental Energy, and Stevens Wind.
 The project is strategically sited at one of the province’s windiest sites, directly adjacent to available interconnection capacity.
 The Higgins Mountain Wind Farm will bring significant local investment, jobs, and new clean electricity to the province, helping Nova Scotia transition from coal to renewable energy.